Court of record: In England and Wales

+As such, the following may be defined as courts of record:

+Under an alternative definition, courts or tribunals may be designated by statute as "courts of record" irrespective of any of the three above criteria, such as the County Court under section 1A of the County Courts Act 1984 or the Upper Tribunal pursuant to section 3 of the Tribunals, Courts and Enforcement Act 2007.

+In Scotland

+Courts of record are not defined in Scots law.

 United States

 "Of record" and "not of record" are two polar extremes of a spectrum, and there is a transition zone between them.
 Many proceedings have an intermediate character, with some "of record" characteristics but not others.
 For example, in some agencies of the U.S. government, oral arguments in intra-agency appeals are transcribed by a reporter as a matter of the agency's choice, but since the record is not required by statute, other guarantees of 5 U.S.C. §§ 554, 556, and 557 do not apply.
 For example, in proceedings before executive branch agencies of the U.S. federal government, fully-formal proceedings of record are governed by the "formal adjudication" or "on the record" provisions of §§ 554, 556, and 557, but informal proceedings or "not on the record" proceedings are governed by § 555.

 However, powers available to the tribunal turn on the tribunal having full "of record" characteristics.
 For example, in many states, statutes provide that the power to fine or imprison lies only with courts of record.
 Similarly, for a court to punish for contempt, there must be a record of exactly what was said by whom and so the power to punish for contempt requires the tribunal have at least a court reporter taking down all proceedings.
 The rationale is that criminal penalties or contempt penalties may not be imposed unless there is a right of appeal, and an appeal is only meaningful if the trial-level court kept a record of its proceedings.